airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.29_github.md

 (think of a repeating decimal, like the result of 1 / 3).

-The way a computer handles decimals is by storing them at a fixed precisionprecision (number of significant bits).
-A computer stores decimal numbers in two parts - the *exponentexponent* and the *mantissamantissa*.
+The way a computer handles decimals is by storing them at a fixed precision (number of significant bits).
+A computer stores decimal numbers in two parts - the *exponent* and the *mantissa*.
 The mantissa contains the actual digits that will be used, and the exponent is what magnitude the number is.
 For example, 12345.2 can be represented as 1.23452 \* 10^4.
 The mantissa is 1.23452 and the exponent is 4 with a base of 10.
 Computers, however, use a base of 2.
 All numbers are stored as X.XXXXX \* 2^XXXX.
 The number 1, for example, is stored as 1.00000 \* 2^0.
-Separating the mantissa and the exponent into two different values is called a *floating point*floating point representation, because the position of the significant digits with respect to the decimal point can vary based on the exponent.
+Separating the mantissa and the exponent into two different values is called a *floating point* representation, because the position of the significant digits with respect to the decimal point can vary based on the exponent.

 Now, the mantissa and the exponent are only so long, which leads to some interesting problems.
 For example, when a computer stores an integer, if